dhevadharshan7-ux/Qualcomm-Multiverse-Hackathon--GramSevaAI/README.md

 # source .venv/bin/activate   # macOS/Linux
 pip install -r requirements.txt
 ```
+This installs **AetherRoute** alongside the rest of the orchestrator's dependencies.

 **3. Configure environment**
 ```bash
 cp .env.example .env
 ```
 Runs out of the box with offline mock classifier/STT/vision — no model weights needed for a quick demo.
 Point `LLM_BACKEND` / `STT_BACKEND` / `VISION_BACKEND` at your local Gemma 4B / Whisper / OCR models when ready.
+AetherRoute itself runs in mock mode with zero API keys set — set `OPENAI_API_KEY` / `ANTHROPIC_API_KEY` / `MISTRAL_API_KEY` only if you want a live cloud-escalation fallback provider.

 **4. Run the orchestrator**
 ```bash